-As we hit the halfway point of 2020, there’s something that companies understand.
+As the new era of hybrid and remote work is upon us, companies have started to take a closer look at their productivity scores, especially if they’ve made the switch to platforms like Microsoft Teams and Slack.
 In each organization, not every person is operating at 100% efficiency all the time.
 That’s fair, we’re all human.

 However, as a manager or leader in your field, have you stepped back and asked yourself, what are my employees spending their time on?
 Whether your company is simply getting by or truly thriving, there’s a high probability that you’re leaving something on the table.